draco-malfoy/DCS-LoveBabbar/README.md

-Searching & Sorting	Find first and last positions of an element in a sorted array Searching & Sorting	Find a Fixed Point (Value equal to index) in a given array Searching & Sorting	Search in a rotated sorted array Searching & Sorting	square root of an integer Searching & Sorting	Maximum and minimum of an array using minimum number of comparisons Searching & Sorting	Optimum location of point to minimize total distance Searching & Sorting	Find the repeating and the missing Searching & Sorting	find majority element
+Searching & Sorting	Find first and last positions of an element in a sorted array Searching & Sorting	Find a Fixed Point (Value equal to index) in a given array Searching & Sorting	Search in a rotated sorted array Searching & Sorting	Square root of an integer Searching & Sorting	Maximum and minimum of an array using minimum number of comparisons Searching & Sorting	Optimum location of point to minimize total distance Searching & Sorting	Find the repeating and the missing Searching & Sorting	Find majority element
-Searching & Sorting	Searching in an array where adjacent differ by at most k Searching & Sorting	find a pair with a given difference Searching & Sorting	find four elements that sum to a given value Searching & Sorting	maximum sum such that no 2 elements are adjacent Searching & Sorting	Count triplet with sum smaller than a given value Searching & Sorting	merge 2 sorted arrays
+Searching & Sorting	Searching in an array where adjacent differ by at most k Searching & Sorting	Find a pair with a given difference Searching & Sorting	Find four elements that sum to a given value Searching & Sorting	Maximum sum such that no 2 elements are adjacent Searching & Sorting	Count triplet with sum smaller than a given value Searching & Sorting	Merge 2 sorted arrays
-Searching & Sorting	print all subarrays with 0 sum Searching & Sorting	Product array Puzzle
+Searching & Sorting	Print all subarrays with 0 sum Searching & Sorting	Product array Puzzle
-Searching & Sorting	Sort array according to count of set bits Searching & Sorting	minimum no. of swaps required to sort the array Searching & Sorting	Bishu and Soldiers
+Searching & Sorting	Sort array according to count of set bits Searching & Sorting	Minimum no. of swaps required to sort the array Searching & Sorting	Bishu and Soldiers
 Searching & Sorting	Rasta and Kheshtak
 Searching & Sorting	Kth smallest number again